thundy987/SQL_DB_Utility/README.md

 # SQL_DB_Utility

 As a SOLIDWORKS PDM Data Management Specialist, I am regularly checking the health of customer's environments, which includes checking their database health and performance.
-SOLIDWORKS has a Status Report tool that is helpful in this task, but there's a couple things missing from it and I wanted to know more about how it might pull its' information from the SQL Server instance.
+SOLIDWORKS has a Status Report tool that is useful for PDM environment health checks, but it has gaps, and I wanted to understand how it pulls data from SQL Server under the hood.

 This tool is a result of me wanting to practice and improve my T-SQL skills by creating something that would be useful for an administrator of SQL databases.
 It's a diagnostic set of SQL stored procedures that detect performance issues, maintenance needs, and potential risk factors, and logs them to a central reporting database where results are timestamped and have a unique primary key.